thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-monty-hall-problem/problem_setup.md

 The Monty Hall Problem is a great way to appreciate how nuanced probability can be.
-When it first received mainstream attention in the 1990's, it baffled even mathematicians and statistics experts.
+When it first received mainstream attention in the 1990's, it even [baffled mathematicians and statisticiansmuch to their chagrin](https://priceonomics.com/the-time-everyone-corrected-the-worlds-smartest/).

 **Here is the brain teaser:**